zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ## Specify Ruby version in app

-Rails 4 requires Ruby 1.9.3 or above.
+Rails 5 requires Ruby 2.2.0 or above.
 Heroku has a recent version of Ruby installed, however you can specify an exact version by using the `ruby` DSL in your `Gemfile`.
-For this guide we'll be using Ruby 2.

 ```ruby
 :::= file.append Gemfile